Blueprint Travelers

 This small walk from Watsons Bay, linked here on AllTrails, gives you great views into the immense cliffs that fall into the ocean outside of Sydney and views of the Sydney skyline in the distance.
 It takes you to the edge of where the city meets the ocean outside of the bay.

 After seeing the cliffs, you can walk to the lighthouse at the end of the small peninsula and get some great views of the Sydney skyline.
+This area is unexpectedly one of the top things to do in Sydney.

 The Circular Quay to Mrs. Macquarie's Chair